How to Plant and Grow Romanesco Broccoli

 Now you’re ready to harden the plants off by putting them outside for increasing amounts of time each day for a week, at which point they’ll be ready to stay outdoors full time.

-First, find a spot in your garden that receives at least six to eight hours of sun every day.
+First, find a spot in your garden that receives at least six, but preferably eight hours of sun every day.

 Romanesco thrives in soil with a pH between 6.0 and 7.5, so consider conducting a soil test in your chosen location before planting.
 This also helps you figure out if your soil has the appropriate nutrients.

-That’s just what you want for your brassicas!
-Amend the soil with well-rotted compost or manure to help achieve that rich, dark quality.
+Amend the soil with well-rotted compost or manure to add organic matter.

-Dig a hole that’s as deep and wide as the container out of which you’ll be transplanting your seedling.
-Carefully remove the root ball from the container and set it in the waiting hole.
+Dig a hole that’s as deep and wide as the containers the plants are currently growing in.
+Carefully remove the root ball from the container and set it in the hole.
 Backfill with soil and water thoroughly.

 How to Grow